KaegeneTeo/DeepfakeDetectionInArt/README.md

 ## Workflow

 ### 1. Data Collection
-The dataset for this project was sourced from [WikiArt](https://github.com/cs-chan/ArtGAN/blob/master/data/artist/classes).
+The dataset for this project was sourced from [Kaggle Deepfake Challenge]([https://github.com/cs-chan/ArtGAN/blob/master/data/artist/classes](https://www.kaggle.com/datasets/danielmao2019/deepfakeart?resource=download)).
 The original images from this dataset were used as the foundation for generating altered images.
 To create the inpainting category, we employed the [Stable Diffusion 2](https://huggingface.co/stabilityai/stable-diffusion-2-inpainting) model, our GAN generator, to produce synthetic images.

 Each record in the inpainting category consists of three images: